rubik/rubik.github.io/content/post/KMeans.md

 The clusters are close and slightly fused, that even though they were generated from three centers, they could look like two clusters.
-The algorithm, though, correctly determines that $$k = 3$$ is the best value.
+The algorithm, though, correctly determines that $k = 3$ is the best value.

-Until now we have only tried the algorithm up to $$k = 5$$ candidate clusters.
+Until now we have only tried the algorithm up to $k = 5$ candidate clusters.
 Let's see how the algorithm responds to a configuration with more blobs and more candidates.

 ```python